Lion dance: Northern Lion

+It is said that the Northern Lion may have originated from Northern Wei, when Hu dancers performed the dance for the emperor, and it was referred to as Northern Lion by the Song dynasty.
 Northern lions resemble Pekingese or Foo Dogs/Fu Dogs, and their movements are lifelike during a performance.
 Acrobatics is very common, with stunts like lifts, or balancing on a tiered platform or on a giant ball.
 Northern lions sometimes appear as a family, with two large "adult" lions and a pair of small "young" lions.
 There are usually two performers in one adult lion, and one in the young lion.
 There may also be a "warrior" character who holds a spherical object and leads the lions.